iMasonite/ChatControl/README.md

 Features
 --------

-* Recude amount of spam, ads and swearing.
+* Greatly reduce amount of spam, ads and swearing.
-* Create your own rules and filters.
+* Create your own rules, handlers and gain full control over your server.
-* Many other fully configurable advanced features.
+* Many other fully configurable features, from beginners to proffesionals.

 Check out http://www.spigotmc.org/resources/chatcontrol.271/ for more information.